Updating a disk

 NAME MAJ:MIN RM SIZE RO TYPE MOUNTPOINTS vda 252:0 0 25G 0 disk ├─vda1 252:1 0 1M 0 part └─vda2 252:2 0 25G 0 part / vdb 252:16 0 64G 0 disk └─vdb1 252:17 0 32G 0 part /data

-Disk partitions are listed in the
+Disk partitions are listed under

 NAME

-column.
+.
 If theMOUNTPOINTS

 column contains a value for the partition you need, it means the partition is mounted. -